* This is a sponsored post for Hermesetas *

 Instructions

-- Put the flour, Hermesetas Granulated Sweetener and baking soda in to a large bowl and mix.
+- Put 130 g Plain flour, 2 tablespoon Sugar and 1 teaspoon Baking soda into a large bowl and mix.

-- In a smaller bowl, whisk the egg and add the milk, vanilla and melted butter and mix well.
+- In a smaller bowl, whisk 1 Egg and add 250 ml Skimmed milk, 1 teaspoon Vanilla extract and 25 g Butter (melted) and mix well.

-- Pour the wet mixture in to the flour mixture and gently stir to form a batter.
-Gently fold in half of the blueberries
+- Pour the wet mixture into the flour mixture and gently stir to form a batter.
+Gently fold in 100 g Blueberries.

 - The amount of waffles this mixture makes and cooking times will vary depending on the waffle iron you are using.
 Always consult your user manual for cooking instructions.

-- We topped our waffles with reduced fat squirty cream, however you could swap it for Greek yoghurt for a low fat alternative.
+- We topped our waffles with reduced fat squirty cream, however you could swap it for Greek yogurt for a low fat alternative.

 - Not a fan of blueberries?
 You could use cherries or raspberries instead.